Fine-Grained Authorization in Keycloak Explained

 Instead, Keycloak responds with evaluation results directly:

-For more details on authorization, please refer the Keycloak Authorization Services Guide.
+For more details on authorization, please refer to the Keycloak Authorization Services Guide.

 Practical Example Use Case